wattierj/Maturity_model_project_final/README.md

 #Digital Maturity Model - Django Web App
-This project is a web application developed in Dhango that aims to help SMEs in their evaluation of their digital maturity
+This project is a web application developed in Django that aims to help SMEs in their evaluation of their digital maturity

 #Context
 This project had been realized for a master thesis at the University of Namur.
 It aims to :